Alfie5640/muirburn-dss/README.md

 # Muirburn Decision-Support Tool

-A geospatial decision-support tool to help muirburn licence holders in Scotland check whether a proposed burn site and date meet the requirements of the Muirburn Code (Wildlife Management and Muirburn (Scotland) Act 2024).
+A geospatial decision-support tool that helps muirburn licence holders in Scotland assess whether a proposed burn site and date comply with the Muirburn Code (Wildlife Management and Muirburn (Scotland) Act 2024).

-**Status:** Early work in progress
+> **Status:** Early work in progress.

 ## What this is

-Web(app) that provides support for people who are planning to carry out muiburn to reduce risk of wildfires under the new license.
-It combines spread out information into one checklist and helps users prove compliance with the Muirburn Code.
+A web application that supports practitioners planning to carry out muirburn under Scotland's new licensing system.
+It combines geospatial analysis with rule-based checks from the Muirburn Code to produce a single compliance checklist before a burn takes place.

+The tool helps users:

+- Assess whether a proposed burn meets objective requirements in the Muirburn Code.
+- Identify remaining manual actions (such as notifications and weather checks).
+- Record the evidence used to support operational planning.

 ## What this is not

-This tool does not replace official NatureScot guidance, the Muirburn Code itself, or professional/legal advice.
-Always refer to the official Code and NatureScot licensing guidance before making a burn.
+This tool does **not** replace official NatureScot guidance, the Muirburn Code, licence conditions, or professional judgement.
+Users remain responsible for complying with all applicable legislation and official guidance.

 ## Structure

-- `/backend` — FastAPI service running the rules engine and geospatial checks
+- `/backend` — FastAPI service providing the rules engine and geospatial analysis.
-- `/frontend` — Next.js web app for drawing a site and viewing results
+- `/frontend` — Next.js web application for selecting burn sites and viewing compliance results.

-## Rules and sources
+## Rules and Sources

-All thresholds are sourced directly from the Muirburn Code and NatureScot guidance.
-See `/backend/rules/` for the current ruleset and its last verified date against the live Code
+All thresholds and decision rules are sourced from publicly available Muirburn Code and NatureScot guidance.

+The backend stores these rules separately from application logic in a versioned YAML ruleset (`/backend/rules/`), making future updates to the Code easier to maintain.

 ## License

 MIT